- Make sure that your TV can handle 4K if you want to play 4K content on Firestick.

 - Once you see 4K resolution on your screen, press Select on the remote to select it.

 This will change the native resolution to 4K, and 4K content should play without any problems.
-Bear in mind that enabling this option might make your menus a bit sluggish.
+Remember that enabling this option might make your menus a bit sluggish.

 There you go, several quick and easy solutions that can help you if Amazon Fire TV won’t play 4K video.
 If you found our solutions helpful, let us know in the comments section below.